shlomif/shlomif-tech-diary/letter-to-smg.md

 works and franchises, and living and relatively young real-world people.

-Moreover, most geeky and attractive actors (from Emma Watson or the 2021 Natalie Portman or the 2021 Jack Black, Chuck Norris, or you, to obscure attractive waiters or waitresses in Los Angeles) will refuse playing in non-geeky/hacky screenplays, even for all the money in the world.
+Moreover, most geeky and attractive actors (from Emma Watson or the 2021 Natalie Portman or the 2021 Jack Black, Chuck Norris, or you, to most good-looking waiters or waitresses in Los Angeles) will refuse playing in non-geeky/hacky screenplays, even for all the money in the world.

-I give a plan for the way forward to break this "vicious" cycle.
+I give a plan for the way forward to break this "vicious" cycle, but note that like the Seldon Plan, may require some ammendments and improvisations, and likely won't be the final challenge faced by the film industry and humanity as a whole.

 ----